Safeguarding Of Children & Adults At Risk

 CGWM will report to the Charity Commission as soon as possible any safeguarding incidents, complaints or allegations according to the Charity Commissions guidelines.

 NSPCC posters displaying the helpline contact number are displayed in CGWM teaching areas.

-This document has been written with reference to the Arts Council of Wales’ Child Protection Policy and the NSPCC First Check publication.
+This policy has been written with reference to the Arts Council of Wales’ Child Protection Policy and the NSPCC First Check publication.